plourr03/nba_betting_agent/README.md

 - Personalized experience with user memory system
 - Command-line interface for quick analysis

+## Preferred Python Version

+It is recommended to use **Python 3.9.13** or any later version.

 ## Setup and Installation

 1. Clone this repository
-2. Install the required dependencies:
-3. Open project in vs code
+2. Open project in vs code
+3. Install the required dependencies:

 ```bash
 pip install -r requirements.txt